Prepare. Respect. Initiate. Do. Excel.

 - Where do we buy PE uniforms?

-PE uniforms can be purchased through the bookstore, or during PE class the first week.
-The cost is $18 for shirt and shorts.
-PE Lockers will be issued the first week of school.
-Students may bring their own locks or be issued one by PVHS.
+PE uniforms can be purchased in the bookstore, or online, then picked up in Trojan Corner.
+The cost is $18 for a shirt and shorts.
+PE Students will be issued lockers and a lock the first week of school.
+Students MUST use the school-provided lock.

 - Do I need to buy textbooks?